su-27sm1/frontend-project-lvl1/README.md

 [![Actions Status](https://github.com/su-27sm1/frontend-project-lvl1/workflows/hexlet-check/badge.svg)](https://github.com/su-27sm1/frontend-project-lvl1/actions)
 <a href="https://codeclimate.com/github/su-27sm1/frontend-project-lvl1/maintainability"><img src="https://api.codeclimate.com/v1/badges/2bb50ef4a200abc23589/maintainability" /></a>

-Hi there !
-I am going to present you my game named as Brain Games !
+## Hi there !\ I am going to present you my game named as Brain Games !

-In order to download it
+## In order to download it we can proceed to https://github.com/su-27sm1/frontend-project-lvl1 and find it there.

-we can proceed to https://github.com/su-27sm1/frontend-project-lvl1 and find it there.
+## Make command _git clone_ https://github.com/su-27sm1/frontend-project-lvl1.git

-Make command git clone https://github.com/su-27sm1/frontend-project-lvl1.git
+## Install dependencies: _npm ci_

-Install dependencies: npm ci
+Input command: _npm link_<br>

-Input command: npm link
+and run game inserting _brain-games_

-and run game inserting brain-games.
+---

 After that we can see grettings and question about your name!
 There are some instructions to play it: